 #CF100 Twitter Chat

-Join the Council (@COF_ ), the Cleveland Foundation (@clevefoundation ), and Nick Deychakiwsky (@NickDeychak ) of the Mott Foundation for a Twitter Chat on Thursday, December 18 from 2:00-3:00 p.m.
-ET.
+In December, the Council (@COF_ ), the Cleveland Foundation (@clevefoundation ), and Nick Deychakiwsky (@NickDeychak ) of the Mott Foundation hosted a Twitter Chat on the legacy and future of community foundations.

-This conversation will focus on topics such as local giving in a global environment, National Standards, and the challenges that lie ahead in the next 100 years of place-based giving.
-Participate in the Twitter Chat by using: #CF100.
+The conversation focused on topics such as local giving in a global environment, National Standards, and the challenges that lie ahead in the next 100 years of place-based giving.
+View a summary of the event or keep the conversation going by using the hashtag #CF100.

 From February through November of this year, the Council is featuring stories that show how community foundations are addressing critical local and regional issues.
 In particular, we will look at innovative programs and projects that will shape their communities for years to come.
 These stories are also featured in the monthly #CF100 Newsletter.